izinga/robustest_docs/source/recordingtestcase.rst

 3. Meta Data: The test script has been designed in a modular way to separate the app objects from the test script.
 This ensures that the test case can be easily updated and maintained as builds change over time.
 4. User Data: In line with the modular design, the user data too is separated out from the test script and is available in the User Data tab.

-The test case also offers the Re-record option.
+**Re-record a test case**

-Re-record is a feature used to edit a test case, again, without writing any code.
+Re-record is a feature used to edit an existing test case without writing any code.
-It is also used to extend an existing test case to create a new test case.
+It can also be used to create a new test case by extending an existing one.

 When a user clicks on Re-record, the device selection menu is displayed.
 Upon selection of a device, the re-record screen is shown.

 The re-record screen resembles the record screen with a few additions.

-Play: Clicking on the Play button executes one step at a time.
+**Play**: Clicking on the Play button executes one step at a time.
 When a user wants to insert a new step, s/he just needs to Play until they reach the step after which they need to record the new step.
 Then they can record their action as they would do while originally recording a test case.
 After adding new steps or deleting an existing step, the user can click on Save to update the existing test case.
 Alternatively, the user can also use Save As to save as a new test case.